remy/remysharp.com/public/blog/buy-the-coffee.md

 In addition, I have a rule that if someone recommends me to a client and I get that business, I'll say thank you (after the client has paid and usually at the end of the year, like Christmas) by sending that person (who recommended me) a crate of wine (or some such appropriate gift).

-I try to be generous, it can be anything from £100-£200 but again, it's barely a dent in the money my business was able to invoice for.
+I try to be generous (or what I _think_ might be generous), so it can be anything from £100-£200 but again, it's barely a dent in the money my business was able to invoice for.
 It also (hopefully) says that I value their recommendation.
 Because I really do.

 ## Paying for misc "stuff"